About me

 In 2014 I created PokeAPI to demonstrate good HTTP API design.
 At the time, nothing like OpenAPI existed.
 PokeAPI was supposed to be a "pure" HTTP API with hyperlinks to other resources.

 However, it got more popular due to the subject of it's data - Pokemon.
-It now has well over 5 billion API calls a month.
+It now has well over 10 billion API calls a month.
 I'm not kidding!
-Over the years the project has gained members and we have built it in a way so that we new updates are pretty automated.
+Over the years the project has grown and a whole community of volunteers help keep it up to date.

 Photography